operator-framework/operator-sdk/website/content/en/docs/olm-integration/testing-deployment.md

 - **delete-operator-groups**: a boolean indicating to delete all operator groups.
 This is an optional field which will default to false if not provided.
 If set to true, operator groups will be deleted.

-### Caveats

-- `run bundle`, `run bundle-upgrade`, `run packagemanifests`, and `cleanup` are intended to be used for testing purposes only, since these commands create a transient image registry that should not be used in production.
-Typically a registry is deployed separately and a set of catalog manifests are created in the cluster to inform OLM of that registry and which Operator versions it can deploy and where to deploy the Operator.
-- `run bundle` and `run packagemanifests` can only deploy one Operator and one version of that Operator at a time, and `run bundle-upgrade` can only upgrade one Operator and one version of that Operator at a time, hence their intended purpose being testing only.

 [olm]:https://github.com/operator-framework/operator-lifecycle-manager/
 [sdk-olm-design]:https://github.com/operator-framework/operator-sdk/blob/master/proposals/sdk-integration-with-olm.md